Highland Railway: Inverness and Ross-shire Railway

-Inverness & Perth Junction Railway
+Inverness and Perth Junction Railway

 Although in 1860 Inverness had a rail link to the south, the route via Aberdeen was circuitous and involved a change between two railway stations over 1/2 mi apart.
 Passengers were conveyed between the termini by omnibus, paid for in the through fare and with forty five minutes being allowed for the transfer.
 The GNoSR refused to hold its trains to connect with trains arriving at Guild Street.
 The mail train would be held until the Post Office van had arrived and the mail was on board, but the station locked at the advertised departure time to prevent connecting passengers further delaying the train.
 A more direct 111+3/4 mi long route south to Perth, bypassing Aberdeen, was planned.
 This left the Inverness & Aberdeen Junction at Forres on a steeply graded line, before heading south to a 1052 ft summit at Dava, then to Grantown and the River Spey to Kingussie, before another climb to a summit at the Pass of Druimuachdar, at 1484 ft the highest in Britain.
 The line then descended to Birnam, 15+1/2 mi from Perth and linked to Perth by the Perth & Dunkeld Railway since 1856.
 Although a similar route had been rejected in 1845 because of the high altitudes and speed gradients, there had been sufficient advance in locomotive design to satisfy the fears of the parliamentary committee, and authority was given in 1861.
 A 515 ft long girder bridge crossed the River Tay near Dalguise and a 477 ft viaduct crossed the River Divie near Dunphail.
 North of Dunkeld was a 350 yd long tunnel and with 128 yd through the Pass of Killiecrankie.
 The line was initially single track with passing loops at stations, the IAJR doubling the track for 6+3/4 mi between Inverness and Dalcross in 1864.

 Work started in 1861, and the 13 miles from Dunkeld to Pitlochry opened on 1 June 1863.
 To allow access to the new line from both Keith and Inverness a new triangular station was built at Forres south of the old line, which was retained for goods traffic.
 The line from this new station to Aviemore opened on 3 August, the complete line opening on 9 September 1863.
 Initially two through trains a day ran between Perth and Inverness, taking about six hours.
 These were supplemented by additional mixed slow services from Perth to Blair Atholl and from Inverness to Aviemore.
 Additional services ran after 1866; only the mail train ran on Sundays.

 A 9 mi branch from Ballinluig to Aberfeldy was also authorised, and this opened on 3 July 1865.
 The Inverness & Perth Junction Railway absorbed the Perth & Dunkeld in 1864.